 The Winstedt School utilises the globally-recognised, British curriculum which has been adapted for our international school population.

 In the Early Years and Junior School, we use Edexcel for the core subjects of Maths and Literacy, as well as Science.
 The International Primary Curriculum (IPC) is used to connect cross-disciplinary topics through different themed units.
 Lessons are delivered using multi-sensory and differentiated teaching approaches to allow students with diverse learning profiles to make meaningful connections with the content.

 The Middle and Senior Schools follow the Pearson Edexcel UK Curriculum through Key Stage 4 in the core subjects (English, Mathematics, Science, Humanities) and take ‘Elective’ subjects, or non-core subjects, designed to meet the needs of each cohort of students.
 Students also have the option of taking ASDAN Foundational Studies Short Courses.

 Take a look at our Curriculum page for more details.

-As of the 2020-2021 academic year, the school offers up to Year 11, and will eventually offer up to Year 13.
+As of the 2020-2021 academic year, the school offers up to Year 11, and will offer up to Year 13 in the next academic year.
 As such, we have not yet had any students graduate.

 The Winstedt school believes very strongly in the importance and benefits of small class sizes.
-For Reception classes, the maximum student-teacher ratio is 12 students to 2 qualified teachers.
+For our readiness program (SEED), the maximum class size is 8 students with 2 qualified teachers (1 senior teacher and 1 behavioral therapist).
+For the mainstream Reception classes, the maximum student-teacher ratio is 12 students to 2 qualified teachers.
 And for students in Years 1 and above, the maximum class size is 15 students to 2 qualified teachers.